 To test these hypotheses about consolidation effects, we collect data on ownership, news content, advertising, news viewership, and political knowledge.
-We now outline specific data sources and procedures for cleaning data.
+We now outline our specific data sources and procedures for cleaning data.

-&lt;sup>12In particular, both increasing national and local news coverage are likely to require large newsroom investments which might not be feasible for independently-owned stations.
+$^{^{12}}$ In particular, increasing local news coverage is likely to require large newsroom investments which might not be feasible for independently-owned stations.

 Stations data.
-Our starting sample includes all full-powered commercial stations that are affiliated to one of the big-four networks (ABC, CBS, FOX, and NBC).
+Our sample includes all full-power commercial stations that are affiliated with one of the Big Four networks (ABC, CBS, FOX, and NBC).
 We collect information on the yearly affiliation and market served by each of these stations from BIA/Kelsey, an advisory firm focusing on the media industry.
-We also include in the sample low-powered stations affiliated to one of the big four networks and that are part of the TVEyes dataset (see below).
+We also include in the sample low-power stations affiliated with one of the Big Four networks and that are part of the TVEyes transcript dataset (see below).
 For each of these stations, we collect information on potential call sign changes over time by scraping the FCC website.

 Television ownership data.
-We collect information on each group's acquisitions from their annual reports to the shareholders and 10-K reports.
-In particular, for each station, we have information on the date in which the group took control over the station's programming, in addition to the identity of the previous owner.
-We also use the same sources to identify dates of Local Marketing Agreements (LMAs) and Shared Sales Agreements (SSAs).
+We collect information on each group's acquisitions from their annual 10-K reports to shareholders.
+For each station, we have information on the date on which the group took control over the station's programming, in addition to the identity of the previous owner.
+We also use the same sources to identify dates of Local Marketing Agreements (LMAs) and Shared Sales Agreements (SSAs).13

 Content.
-We are interested in understanding how conglomerates impact local TV news.
-To do so, we use comprehensive transcripts of all local TV newscasts covering covering roughly 650 stations across the US, derived from closed captions of broadcasts collected by the TVEyes media monitoring service and archived by Harmony Labs.
+We are interested in understanding how conglomerates impact local TV news coverage.14 To do so, we use comprehensive transcripts of all local TV newscasts covering roughly 650 stations across the US, derived from closed captions of broadcasts collected by the TVEyes media monitoring service and archived by Harmony Labs.
 This data covers the period from January 2013 to December 2019.

 We use the text transcripts to construct two measures of the "local-ness" of television news content.
-First, we count mentions of municipalities belonging to the DMA served by each stations.
-Second, we count mentions of the full names of various politicians at the local level: candidates for or current holders of mayoral office, candidates and current office holders of state legislative seats,
+First, we count mentions of any municipality or county name within the boundaries of the DMA served by each station.
+Second, we count mentions of the full names of various politicians at the local level: candidates for and current holders of mayoral offices, state legislative seats, and US House seats.
+We restrict attention to mentions of names of politicians either holding or running

-&lt;sup>13LMAs are agreements where the owner of a station leases out the station's entire airtime to another party, which provides the content and sells advertising against it.
+13LMAs are agreements where the owner of a station leases out the station's entire airtime to another party, which provides the content and sells advertising against it.
 Because such arrangements give the lessee full control over the local news content that a station airs, we treat LMAs as equivalent to acquisitions in our analysis.
-SSAs usually refer to situations where the owner contracts out a smaller set of functions, such as advertising sales; we do not include these in our baseline estimates but do show results of models that also treat SSAs as acquisitions in Appendix E.
+SSAs usually refer to situations where the owner contracts out a smaller set of functions, such as advertising sales; we do not include these in our baseline estimates but show results of models that also treat SSAs as acquisitions in Appendix E.

-&lt;sup>14Note that, in particular, we exclude nationally produced news shows such as CBS Evening News or NBC Nightly News, in addition to all entertainment programming that is mostly nationally produced.
+14We exclude nationally produced news shows such as the CBS Evening News or NBC Nightly News, which are not produced in-house by local station owners.
+We also exclude all entertainment programming, which is also mostly syndicated.